team3-apartments/ApartmentManager-CI/README.md

 # Restarting Jenkins

-If you have restarted the Jenkins service and its container, then it will have lost it's docker-compopse commands which are requiredin the pipeline.
+If you have restarted the Jenkins service and its container, then it will have lost it's docker-compose commands which are required in the pipeline.

 To fix you will have to follw these commands in the VM(Virtual Machine) CMD(Command Line)
 ```